DataBiosphere/github-actions/actions/terra-k8s-linter/README.md

 * Service accounts: <chartname>-sa
 * Deployments should set revisionHistoryLimit to 0
 * All Deployments should have readiness/liveness probes
-* Standard labels are added to pod template metadata, not just deployment metadata as defined in K8s [recommended lables](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/).
+* Standard labels are added to pod template metadata, not just deployment metadata as defined in K8s (recommended lables[https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/].